Companies warn Trump: Census citizenship question could be costly

 Spokespeople for several major trade groups along with big name companies like Walmart Inc, Alphabet Inc's Google, Amazon.com Inc and many others either declined to offer a statement for this story or did not respond to requests for comment.

-"While corporations and business groups are reluctant to enter the political turmoil surrounding the citizenship question on the 2020 Census, they nonetheless depend heavily on accurate Census data for their operations," said DeVere Kutscher, executive director of the Census Business Coalition, one of the main groups advocating on behalf of industry.
+"While corporations and business groups are reluctant to enter the political turmoil surrounding the citizenship question on the 2020 Census, they nonetheless depend heavily on accurate Census data for their operations," said DeVere Kutscher, who was until recently executive director of the Census Business Coalition, one of the main groups advocating on behalf of industry.

 "As a result, they are focusing their efforts on what they can do to support a complete, secure, and accurate count, and are understandably concerned about the impact of any factor which could jeopardize that," he added.